travis-ci/docs-travis-ci-com/user/deployment-v2/providers/engineyard.md

 ```
 {: data-file=".travis.yml"}

-### Deploying branches to different apps or environments
+### Deploy branches to different apps or environments

 In order to choose apps or environments based on the current branch use
 separate deploy configurations: